 This past week, I skipped a couple of days of schools—not for pleasure, but to go to France to pass my English teacher’s exam.
 Unfortunately, it was every bit as horrific as one might imagine.
 My bus from Fribourg was almost an hour late picking me up, and I was worried that it wouldn’t even come at all.
 Once in Lyon, France, I had to wake up at five in the morning to take a train to Roanne for the exam, only to discover that the whole ‘you have to be an hour early to the testing center’ really wasn’t necessary.
 After two days and ten hours of testing—and bemoaning the fact that I couldn’t, for the life of me, remember the word for ‘tapestry’ in French (it is tapisserie, for those who are wondering)—I was finally finished.
 It was an exhausting yet enriching experience, as I got to meet English teachers from anywhere from America, to Algeria, to the l’Île Maurice.
 After my first day of testing, I went to the mall for some spring clothes’ shopping; and after my second day, it was straight to the airport to catch a plane to Poland.

 My weekend in Cracovie, Poland, was much too short, but I was thrilled that I could see my friend, who is pursuing her Master’s degree at the university there.
-I arrived at the Cracovie airport at around 11:30 p.m. that Friday night, and as I do not speak a lick of Polish, I hadn’t the slightest idea of how to buy a plane ticket.
+I arrived at the Cracovie airport at around 11:30 p.m. that Friday night, and as I do not speak a lick of Polish, I hadn’t the slightest idea of how to buy a train ticket.
 After randomly pushing buttons for a solid ten minutes, a young couple came to my aid, and I bought a ticket for the city, where I met up with my friend.
 The rest of the weekend was fairly uneventful, as we did more catching up than sight-seeing or exploring; but it was a sunny 75 degrees, I was with my friend, and there was ice cream.
 Lots of ice cream.

 The following Monday, I got back into Fribourg thirty minutes before my first class, giving me just enough time to throw my things in my room and then bike off to the university.
 Let me tell you, boxing class that night was rather difficult, but I prevailed.